diagram-chasing/censor-board-cuts/README.md

 ## Analysis

-The R scripts (data-scripts/analysis/) clean and process the raw data:
+Python scripts to (data-scripts/analysis/) clean and process the raw data:

 - Standardizes duration formats and attempts to pull out timestamps from the descriptions.
-- Categorizes modifications based on type (audio, visual, deletion, etc.) and the basic type of content (violence, nudity, etc.).
+- Categorizes modifications based on type (audio, visual, deletion, etc.) and the basic type of content (violence, nudity, etc.) using an LLM.

 ## TODO: